jenyss/langgraph-codeact-excel-worker/README.md

 ## How It Works

+There are 3 different examples, illustrating how CodeAct can be combined with tools:

 ### ```preview-tool-visualize-codeact```

-This CodeAct agent allows you to explore and visualize Excel data by combining structural preview, SQL querying, and automatic chart generation, following a controlled execution flow enforced by a custom system prompt.

-It supports the following workflow:
+The agent invokes the ```preview_excel_structure``` tool, then delegates the remaining task execution to the CodeAct logic.
+Tool usage is enforced by the system prompt.

+**Workflow**

 * The agent uses the ```preview_excel_structure``` tool to inspect the file, including column names, data types, and sample values.
 * ```CodeAct``` follows the system prompt instructions to translate the user's question into a DuckDB SQL query based on the detected columns.